chrisaljoudi/watchstop.js/README.md

 ## What is WatchStop?
 A simple, delightful, and fast framerate scheduling agent.
 ## How can I use WatchStop?
 Start by including `watchstop.js` in your JavaScript app.
-For example, to use WatchStop in the browser, it's a simple `<script>` eembed:
+For example, to use WatchStop in the browser, it's a simple `<script>` embed:
 ```html
 <script src="watchstop.js"></script>
 ```